react-cosmos/react-cosmos/NEXT.md

 Here's a [basic Redux decorator example](https://github.com/skidding/flatris/blob/b87634a69feb9baf8347e90cdf034704e457e88c/web/components/FlatrisGame/cosmos.decorator.js#L24-L30).

+### Redux state mock

+Check out [react-cosmos-redux](https://github.com/skidding/react-cosmos-redux) if you'd like to see what a Cosmos Next decorator looks like.
+It works with the latest `react-redux` version and it's written with _hooks_ 💃.

 ## UI plugins

 A main feature of the Cosmos Next redesign is the brand-new UI plugin architecture.
 While the new UI is created 100% from plugins, the plugin API is not yet documented.
 This is the next step.